 NPR 7150.2, NASA Software Engineering Requirements, does not include any notes for this requirement.

-Software projects that have approved tailored requirements, but at some point after project start have a change in project technical scope or planned activities, need to have those tailored requirements re-assessed to determine if the basis for the tailoring approval remains valid.
-If the changes to the project scope or plans invalidate the rationale for the tailored requirements, Technical Authorities for the NPR 7150.2 requirements need to perform a re-assessment to determine the best set of requirements to prevent safety or other critical issues with the delivered product.
+Software projects that have approved tailored requirements, but at some point after project start has a change in project technical scope or planned activities, need to have those tailored requirements re-assessed to determine if the basis for the tailoring approval remains valid.
+If the changes to the project scope or plans invalidate the rationale for the tailored requirements, Technical Authorities for the NPR 7150.2 requirements need to perform a re-assessment to determine the best set of requirements to prevent a safety or other critical issues with the delivered product.

 “The request for relief from a requirement includes the rationale, a risk evaluation, and reference to all material that provides the justification supporting acceptance.”
 082 When a project has changes (10% or more) in its technical scope or significant elements of the project plans, the Technical Authorities for NPR 7150.2 are to re-assess the rationale, risk evaluation (updated as necessary based on the project changes), and other supporting material included in the justification for approved tailored requirements.
 If multiple Technical Authorities were involved in the review and approval process, those Technical Authorities are consulted during the re-assessment.